 Here are some ideas of practical yet fashionable shoes to wear when tackling cobblestones in Europe!

-What to Pack for Rome, Italy
+What to Pack for Rome: Clothing

-- You don’t have to worry about mixing and matching – they’re an all-in-one outfit.
+- You don’t have to worry about mixing and matching; they’re an all-in-one outfit.

 The key to choosing the right dresses is all in the fabric.
-For summer time, avoid fabrics like polyester and opt for breathable styles in various lengths in rayon, cotton, viscose, and linen.
+For summertime, avoid fabrics like polyester and opt for breathable styles in various lengths in rayon, cotton, viscose, and linen.

 Want more inspiration?
 Take a look at these summer maxi dresses!